Copyright © University of Cambridge. All rights reserved.

 "In your groups, compare the rectangles you've made.
 Have you arranged them in the same way?
 The challenge is to find an arrangement that works in all bases."

-Take a look at the second video to see how Alison and Charlie resolve their different rectangles into one that works for both of them.
+Take a look at the second video to see how Becky and Charlie resolve their different rectangles into one that works for both of them.

 "Now I'd like you to try to make a rectangle using a square, five sticks and eight units."